stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 For more details about the Ceilometer plugin for vCenter, see `Support for VMware vCenter Server <https://wiki.openstack.org/wiki/Ceilometer/blueprints/vmware-vcenter-server#Support_for_VMware_vCenter_Server>`_.

+Previously, when you selected vCenter,
+Compute and Controller nodes were placed on the same node, while Ceilometer compute agent was not.
+In Fuel 6.1 release, this logic was changed to provide metrics collection for the instances.

 .. raw: pdf

    PageBreak